Insulin Resistance: 10 Ways To Stabilize Blood Sugar

 Low insulin levels are common for people with type I diabetes, whereas high insulin levels are a sign of insulin resistance, prediabetes, and type 2 diabetes.
 Insulin resistance increases your risk of prediabetes which is a precursor of type 2 diabetes (2).

 Too much insulin in your body promotes inflammation and weight gain.
-Chronic inflammation is the root cause of most disease and chronic pain symptoms that people in our modern society are suffering from.
+Chronic inflammation is the root cause of most diseases and chronic pain symptoms that people in our modern society are suffering from.
 Insulin resistance has been linked to obesity, high levels of fat in the blood, and hypertension.

 It can increase the risk of heart disease and cognitive decline.
 If you have insulin resistance, your pancreas tries to produce more insulin to create balance.
 But eventually, it becomes too much for your pancreas and it wears out.
 When your pancreas cannot make enough insulin anymore to achieve healthy blood glucose levels, your body develops high blood glucose levels, prediabetes, and without appropriate dietary and lifestyle changes, eventually, type 2 diabetes (3, 4, 5).